By Rex –

 … Keep Reading!!!

 “I have two children 6 and 8 years old.
 I breast fed both but also bottle fed, pumped, used formula — I did it all.
 So I’m not trying to isolate moms who choose not to,” she says of her parody.
-“I support all mothers and know that we all have to do what is best
+“I support all mothers and know that we all have to do

 Dr. Neil deGrasse Tyson had a recent speaking engagement and allowed a little girl to come onstage and ask a question.